rogueflynn/socketioExpress/README.md

 All I'm doing is testing functionality between node, parse server and socket.io.

-The project uses the express generator, socket.io and parse server.
+The project uses the express generator with EJS views, socket.io and parse server.

 I can currently query the parse database and pass it to socket.io using a combination of the response and io object.
 This updates the data in real time.